Mochimochi07/Readme/FAQ/FAQS.md

 Forensics is a good to have in Developing apps because i would have a good taste on what clients need.
 And not just that it helps me read codes much easier and faster because of Architecture and cryptography.
 People go for architecture because it literally says everything about the worrkflow.
+An example is this.
+the problem is international police sometimes uses drugs and somme dogs to implant illegal things. so having a hidden camera in the vehicle connected to the internet  would be a good thing to have. to have a support foor that. i designed some stations where peeople would login to locations with their cards intact.
+This is just effective for other countries though. effective to have backup plans.
-I designed INCERT for that because Vaccine cards are valuable but theyre becoming useless nowadays. i know that i dont have thosee necessary skills but im still worrking on it.
+Since people are having a big deal on police and racism. i know that i dont have designing skills but im still worrking on it.
 But i do want to be called Dr. Detective Boss A.J. with a P.H.D Andd M.D. that would be hard and awesome at the same time to fill out my own papers.
 Doctor forr my acads, detective for making IOT while making deductions, andd Boss because im gonna make tons of business.